 Cloud Sync Tasks

-Using the Cloud means that data can go to a third party commercial vendor not directly affiliated with iXsystems.
-Please investigate and fully understand that vendor’s pricing policies and services before creating any Cloud Sync task. iXsystems is not responsible for any charges incurred from the use of third party vendors with the Cloud Sync feature.
+Using the cloud means that data can go to a third party commercial vendor not directly affiliated with iXsystems.
+Investigate and fully understand that cloud vendor’s pricing policies and services before creating any cloud sync task. iXsystems is not responsible for any charges incurred from the use of third party vendors with the Cloud Sync feature.

 TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure, along with a variety of other vendors.
-To see the full list of supported vendors, go to System > Cloud Credentials > Add and open the Provider dropdown.
+To see the full list of supported vendors, go to Credentials > Backup Credentials > Cloud Credentials click Add and open the Provider dropdown.

 - All system Storage must be configured and ready to receive or send data.

-- A Cloud Storage provider account and a cloud storage location must be available, like an Amazon S3 bucket.
+- A cloud storage provider account and a cloud storage location, like an Amazon S3 bucket, must be available.

-- Cloud Storage account credentials must be saved to System > Cloud Credentials before creating the sync task.
+- A cloud storage account credentials must be saved to System > Cloud Credentials before creating the sync task.
 See Cloud Credentials for specific instructions.

-Go to Tasks > Cloud Sync Tasks and click Add.
+Go to Data Protection > Cloud Sync Tasks and click Add.

-Give the task a memorable Description and select an existing cloud Credential.
-TrueNAS connects to the chosen Cloud Storage Provider and shows the available storage locations.
-Decide if data is transferring to (PUSH) or from (PULL) the Cloud Storage location (Remote).
-Choose a Transfer Mode:
+Type a memorable task description in the Description field and select an existing cloud on the Credential dropdown list.
+TrueNAS connects to the chosen cloud storage provider and shows the available storage locations.
+Select the option if data is transferring to (PUSH) or from (PULL) the cloud storage location (Remote).
+Select a Transfer Mode:

 Sync keeps all the files identical between the two storage locations.
 If the sync encounters an error, files are not deleted in the destination.
 This includes a common error when the Dropbox copyright detector flags a file as copyrighted.